-This document describes the Layer 2 bridging configuration on the MSBR device.
+This document describes Layer-2 Bridging configuration through CLI on the MSBR device.

-2 Layer 2 Switching Interfaces
+2 Layer-2 Switching Interfaces

-In the MSBR, the Layer 2 switching is hardware-based and uses the host's Media Access Control (MAC) address from the host's network interface cards (NICs) to decide where to forward frames.
-The MAC addresses that the MSBR acquires are used to build a MAC Address table, also known as a "CAM Table".
-Layer 2 switching interfaces also support high speed, low latency, and wire speed.
+In the MSBR, Layer-2 switching is hardware-based and uses the host's Media Access Control (MAC) address from the host's network interface cards (NICs) to decide where to forward frames.
+The MAC addresses that the MSBR acquires are used to build a MAC Address table, also known as a 'CAM Table'.
+Layer-2 switching interfaces also support high speed, low latency, and wire speed.

-The table below describes Layer 2 switching Interface commands.
+The table below describes Layer-2 switching Interface commands.

-Table 2-1: Layer 2 Switching Interfaces -------------------- ----------- ------------
+Table 2-1: Layer-2 Switching Interfaces ------------ --------- ----------- ------------

-Command Description MSBR# configure data Enter the data configuration menu. (config-data)# interface <physical_interface> [slot/port.vlanID]</physical_interface> The interface command allows you to enter a specific interface configuration mode. <physical_interface> - selects the type of interface.</physical_interface> [slot/port.vlanID] - slot and port number is taken from the device panel.
+Command Description MSBR# configure data Enter the data configuration menu. (config-data)# interface <physical_interface> [slot/port.vlanID]</physical_interface> Allows you to enter a specific interface configuration mode. <physical_interface> - selects the type of interface.</physical_interface> [slot/port.vlanID] - slot and port number is taken from the device panel.
 Note: The interface configuration mode changes after the command is entered. (conf-if-GE SlotNum/PortNum)# desc [WORD] Defines a description.
-It is a recommended to write a useful and informative interface description. (conf-if-GE SlotNum/PortNum)# duplex [Auto/Half/Full] Configures negotiation duplex on the interface: • Auto (default) • Half • Full (conf-if-GE SlotNum/PortNum)# speed[10/100/Auto] Configures speed negotiation on the interface: 10 100 Auto (default) (conf-if-GE SlotNum/PortNum)# shutdown Disables the interface.
+It is recommended to write a useful and informative interface description. (conf-if-GE SlotNum/PortNum)# duplex [Auto/Half/Full] Configures negotiation duplex on the interface: • Auto (default) • Half • Full (conf-if-GE SlotNum/PortNum)# speed[10/100/Auto] Configures speed negotiation on the interface: • 10 • 100 • Auto (default) (conf-if-GE SlotNum/PortNum)# shutdown Disables the interface. (conf-if-GE SlotNum/PortNum)# spanning-tree [cost/edge/point- to-point/priority] Relates to the spanning-tree protocol (STP) issues on the interface. edge - this type of port mode will not participate on spanning-tree converge and acts as a port fast port according to STP. cost - sets a cost value for the interface to be used in calculations of the cost to the root bridge in STP. point-to-point - enables link type point-

-Command Description (conf-if-GE SlotNum/PortNum)# spanning-tree [cost/edge/point- to-point/priority] Relates to the spanning-tree protocol (STP) issues on the interface. edge - this type of port mode will not participate on spanning-tree converge and acts as a port fast port according to STP. cost - sets a cost value for the interface to be used in calculations of the cost to the root bridge in STP. point-to-point - enables link type point-to-point to make the link become designated port. priority - local priority number on interface configuration mode.
+Command Description to-point to make the link become designated port. priority - local priority number on interface configuration mode.
+Note: This is not applicable to Mediant 500Li MSBR.
 MSBR# sh data interface <physical_interface> [slot/port.vlanID]</physical_interface> Displays interface statistics, port mode, speed, duplex and PoE information.